FIVE LITTLE MONKEYS CRAFT!

 CROWNING THE HEAD.

-- Sliding the long section after you fold it round, up the bottom end to reach the top might be a bit difficult as the tapes may stick on the inside before you reach the top, if it gets stuck gently pull out and try again.
+• Sliding the long section after you fold it round, up the bottom end to reach the top, might be a bit difficult as the tapes may stick on the inside before you reach the top.
+If it gets stuck, gently pull it out and try again.

 CHECK OUT YOUR GARDEN!

-- Find a long stick, look for fine branches that can hold all your five monkeys.
+• Find a long stick, look for fine branches that can hold all five monkeys.
 I got mine from my garden, after pruning a small tree.

 LOOKING FOR CHEEKY MONKEY FUN?